-Patient accounts receivable is recorded net of estimated contractual allowances and amounts estimated to be uncollectible.
-The total estimated allowance for contractual and doubtful accounts as of September 30, 2021 and 2020 was approximately \$82.1 million and \$60.5 million, respectively.
+Patient accounts receivable are recorded net of estimated contractual allowances and amounts estimated to be uncollectible.
+The total estimated allowance for contractual and doubtful accounts as of September 30, 2022 and 2021 was approximately \$78.3 million and \$82.1 million, respectively.